 The collection agency is both looking to get additional information from you to tie you to the debt, and to get you to make promises of payments.

 If you don’t make those payments, they’ll be able to include that information in any legal action they may file against you in the future.

 Limit yourself to just one phone call with National Credit Systems, whether you contact them or they contact you.

 After that, request that all communication be handled by mail.
 That will give you a paper trail of the entire process, as well as the ability to avoid phone calls that may weaken your case.

-When sending letters to National Credit Systems, keep them concise and use them only to request information.
+When sending letters them, keep them concise and use them only to request information.

 Do not provide any information for the same reason you don’t want to do it on a phone call.

 And, never put a promise to pay money in a letter.
 All correspondence to the company should be sent by certified mail, return receipt requested.

 Keep all your correspondence in a central file, along with notes on your phone call, or even the number of times National Credit Systems attempts to contact you.